OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I wanted to share something that might help some of you.

 I built Harthio because I felt alone in my struggles and couldn't find anyone who truly understood.
-It's a platform where you can connect with people who've walked your path.
+It's a platform where you can:

+✅ Connect with people who've walked your path
+✅ Get 24/7 AI support when you need it
+✅ Track your recovery journey with visual milestones
+✅ Monitor your progress with custom trackers

 If you've ever felt like "nobody gets what I'm going through," check it out: harthio.com